psi4/psi4numpy/Tutorials/01_basic_operations/README.md

-## psi4 input scripts
+## Psi4 input scripts

 One of the basic principles of psi4 input scripts is that they are, in essence, python scripts.
-The primary reason that psi4 input scripts are called "psithon" scripts is that there is additional functionality and parsing that convention python scripts do not have.
+The primary reason that psi4 input scripts are called "psithon" scripts is that there is additional functionality and parsing that conventional python scripts do not have.
-On top of this parsing the psithon adds additional modules that are fairly transparent to the user, these are:
+On top of this parsing, psithon adds additional modules that are fairly transparent to the user, these are:
  - psi4 - The main psi4 C++ library that computes integrals, computes methods, etc
  - aliases - A python library that calls psi4 to compute various quantities, a primary example of this is the "energy" function.
  - Other utility modules are loaded, but we can safely avoid discussing them for now.